michmattera/vet-seed/README.md

 - Calcolate if the dog is underweight, overweight or in ideal weight.
 - Calcolate as well calories per day that dog should take based on weight and life stage.
 - Get general information about dogs.
-- Be able to save and have summary of all dogs inserted and saved when login in the account.
+- Be able to save and have summary of all dogs inserted.
+- Be able to save more dogs and have them display all together.

-The developer wanted to address a real-every-day problem such as calcolate how many calories per day a dog should get based on different factors.
+The developer wanted to address a real-every-day problem such as calculate how many calories per day a dog should get based on different factors.

 This is a program created for the third of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at **Code Institute**.
 The main requirement of this project is to use  **PYTHON** as the main technology.